ananthakumaran/ananthakumaran.github.com/_posts/2017-01-26-debugging.md

 through the proxy server.

-The [dbg](http://erlang.org/doc/man/dbg.html) app provides text based tracing functionaly.
+The [dbg](http://erlang.org/doc/man/dbg.html) app provides text based tracing functionality.
 It can be used to trace function at various granularities, from all the functions in a module to a function with specific arguments.
 I started to trace all the function calls in ssl module, but it resulted in too much data for me to analyze